McMasterRS/lm_CO2024-DRI-Training-Materials/rs-impact/portfolio.md

 ![zenodo-3](assets/img/zenodo-3.png)

-It will take approximately 1 hour for Zenodo to generate a DOI and about a day for the DOI to be effective on [doi.org](https://www.doi.org/).
+It will take approximately 1 hour for Zenodo to generate a DOI and about a day for the DOI to be effective on [doi.org](https://www.doi.org/) through their respective background automation processes.

 ![zenodo-4](assets/img/zenodo-4.png)

-### Adding Your Research Software to Your ORCID ID Record
+### Adding Your Research Software to Your ORCID Record

-Now that you have a DOI for your research software project, it is time to add it to your ORCID ID record.
+Now that you have a DOI for your research software project, it is time to add it to your ORCID profile.

+If you do not yet have an ORCID record, [Register on ORCID](https://orcid.org/register) to create one.

-Login your ORCID ID record.
+Log in to your ORCID record.
 Go to "Works" and click the "Add" button.
 Select "Add DOI".
 Enter the DOI of your project and then click "Retrieve work details from DOI".

 ![orcid-1](assets/img/orcid-1.png)
 ![orcid-2](assets/img/orcid-2.png)